AlfishSoftware/godot-files-vscode/README.md

 While it works well enough for the majority of use cases, some edge cases may parse incorrectly.

 Currently, if you have embedded code (like gdscript/gdshader) in asset strings, it may interfere with parsing:
-- Line comments and unclosed block comments may interfere with string terminator quote
 - VSCode is not recognizing "embeddedLanguages" properly for some reason (bug?), so things like toggling comments, snippets, etc. won't consider the embedded language's context